DominicKlukas/Deflectometry/README.md

 # Deflectometry Toolkit

-A series of python scripts for structured-light deflectometry in blender, including pattern generation for screens, calibrating screen intensity, a phase unwrapping algorithm, a geometric reconstruction algorithm, and result visualization.
+A python script for structured-light deflectometry in blender, including pattern generation for screens, calibrating screen intensity, a phase unwrapping algorithm, a geometric reconstruction algorithm, and result visualization.

+(Image showing how it works)

 ---